MagWilczek/Writing-samples/approving-invoices.md

 1. Click **Edit document** to edit and check invoice details.
 Invoice details page will open.

-3. In **Basic details**, check the following items against the original invoice and order form:
+3. In **Basic details** check the following items against the original invoice and order form:
 --	invoice date,
 --	booking date,
 --	amount to be paid,